-My name is Liz, and I teach and perform group improv belly dance in Syracuse, NY!
+My name is Liz, and I teach and perform fusion and group improv belly dance in Syracuse, NY!

 I began belly dancing in 2012, taking Raqs Sharqi and American Cabaret belly dance classes at Habibi of the Nile in Buffalo, NY.
 It wasn’t long after that I discovered group improvisational belly dance and fell in love.
 I started taking classes with Diana Miranda in 2013, and joined her troupe Relativity BellyDance.
 I’ve also taken traditional belly dance classes with Maia Alexandra and Oasis Dance Studio, fusion classes with Robyn of Buffalo Fusion Belly Dance, Bollywood classes with Gaitrie of Devi Bollywood Performing Arts, and more!
 For all of my favorite dancers and teachers, check out the Resources page.